Subhas Chandra Pattanayak

 Exposed, the government immediately contacted the convener of the Samiti to assure that the first meeting of the Joint Action Committee on its demands will be held on the 1st of August without any deviation and the Samiti representatives should be intimated accordingly.
 Convener Sankar Parida told the joint Secretary of General Administration department who had come with the oral message that the government should immediately notify the Joint Action Committee comprising the five ministers nominated by the Chief Minister and the seven representatives of the Samiti whose names were already submitted to the Government; and then to invite the said members officially to the discussion.

-It was surprising that without notification of the Committee, representatives of the Samiti including this reporter were served with individual invitation each addressed as “Oriya Bhasa Sangrama Samitira Pratinidhi” (representative of the Samiti), not as member of the Joint Action Committee originally suggested by the government at the time of braking the fast of Gajanan Mishra.
-To reaction of the Samiti on this serious lapse, the Joint Secretary who had come with the bunch of invitations to deliver to the members through the office of the Samiti, declared that the Notification was in print stage and will be delivered on the table of discussion.
-Therefore, he requested the members, on behalf of the Government, to join the discussion at 5 p.m. in the Conference Hall in the 2nd floor of the Secretariat.
+It was surprising that without notification of the Committee, representatives of the Samiti including this reporter were served with individual invitation each addressed as “Oriya Bhasa Sangrama Samitira Pratinidhi”.
+He requested the members, on behalf of the Government, to join the discussion at 5 p.m. in the Conference Hall in the 2nd floor of the Secretariat.
 The time was too short to intimate all the seven representatives of the Samiti.
-However, the members available instantly at Bhubaneswar, whom the government had invited as noted above, believing the J.S. that the notification would be served on the discussion table, proceeded to attend the meeting.
+However, the members available instantly at Bhubaneswar, whom the government had invited as noted above, believing the Officer that the notification of creation of the Committee would be served on the discussion table, proceeded to attend the meeting.

-Soon, Rajya Sabha member of the ruling BJD Sri Baishnab Charan Parida entered into the hall and an official requested him to occupy a seat meant for the members of ministerial sub-committee in the Joint Action conference between it and the Orissa Bhasa Sangram Samiti.
+Soon, Rajya Sabha member of the ruling BJD Sri Baishnab Charan Parida entered into the hall and an official requested him to occupy a seat meant for the ministers in the committee.
 The Samiti had not recommended him as its representative.

 Then the five-member body of ministers including Law Minister Arun Kumar Sahoo, Parliamentary Affairs Minister Bikram Keshari Arukh, Health Minister Atanu Sabyasachi Nayak, Power Minister Pranab Prakash Das led by Industry Minister Debi Prasad Mishra, who chaired the joint action conference, entered and adjusted their seats to accommodate Baishnab Parida, who had already occupied a seat meant for the Ministers.